RetroDECK/ES-DE/INSTALL.md

 ES-DE ships with a comprehensive `es_systems.cfg` configuration file, and as the logic is to use a `%ROMPATH%` variable to locate the ROM files (with a corresponding setting in `es_settings.cfg`), normally you shouldn't need to modify this file to the same extent as previous versions of EmulationStation.
 Still, see below in this document on how to adjust the es_systems.cfg file if required.

 Upon first startup of the application, if there is no es_systems.cfg file present, it will be copied from the template subdirectory inside the resources directory.
-This directory is located in the installation path of the application, for instance `/usr/local/share/emulationstation/resources/templates` on Unix, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/resources/templates` on macOS and `C:\Program Files\EmulationStation-DE\resources\templates`on Windows.
+This is located in the installation path of the application, for instance `/usr/share/emulationstation/resources/templates` or `/usr/local/share/emulationstation/resources/templates` on Unix, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/resources/templates` on macOS and `C:\Program Files\EmulationStation-DE\resources\templates`on Windows.

 The template file will be copied to `~/.emulationstation/es_systems.cfg`.